Sorebit/dotfiles/README.md

 - System: Figure out system-wide clipboard (that means terminal and vim count, too)
 - System: Figure out a cross-system bookmark system
-- System: Write a script to dump/load Gnome keybinds
 - Vim: Learn to use vim with multiple files (nerdtree will come in handy)
 - Vim: Add configurable rulers as in subl
 - Vim: Basically copy subl setup (whitespace and stuff, maybe checkout subvim and vim-sublime)